The Core Curriculum for CCU Faculty

-Faculty and Core Curriculum
+- Core Curriculum Committee

-Director of Core Curriculum
+- Core Curriculum Courses

 Core Curriculum Committee

-The New Core Curriculum provides an educational foundation in the liberal arts tradition that promotes inquiry, creativity, and critical thinking.
+The new Core Curriculum provides an educational foundation in the liberal arts tradition that promotes inquiry, creativity and critical thinking.

 Pursuant to South Carolina state law all students will be required to complete POLI*201 or HIST*201 as a component of degree completion.
 This requirement, formerly found within the core curriculum, will be a stand-alone degree requirement independent of core curriculum courses.

 Courses offered in the Core Curriculum are not static.
 Faculty, departments and colleges are encouraged to propose new courses.
-Course proposals should follow the guidelines and include specific, measurable student learning outcomes based on the student learning outcomes for the Core goal in the worksheet.
+Course proposals should follow the guidelines below and include specific, measurable student learning outcomes based on the student learning outcomes for the Core goal in the worksheet.

 The Core Curriculum Committee reviews and approves or disapproves all Core course proposals prior to the Academic Affairs Committee review.
 Create a Proposal forms are located on the Academic Affairs Committee website.

-Value Rubrics for Assessment:
+Value Rubrics for Assessment

 Based on American Association of Colleges and Universities (AAC&U) Liberal Education and America's Promise VALUE Rubrics, these rubrics align with the student learning outcomes from the worksheets.
-The rubrics provide a model for assessment by providing common levels of student proficiency.
+The rubrics below (pdfs) provide a model for assessment by providing common levels of student proficiency.
 While the language of the rubrics may be adapted by departments to reflect discipline specific terminology, having shared benchmarks of student learning will provide greater consistency in evaluating student achievement.